davidindub/designland/README.md

 ### Browser Compatibility

-I tested the website on four different operating systems on four different types of hardware.
+I tested the website on four different operating systems on four different types of hardware and didn't find any rendering bugs between the browsers tested.

 | Operating System | Chrome | Firefox | Edge | Safari |
 |------------------|--------|---------|------|--------|